modernweb-dev/rocket/docs/blog/introducing-check-html-links.md

 - Blazing fast
 - User-focused output
 - Few dependencies, to keep it lean
-- Preferably in the NodeJS ecosystem
+- Preferably in the Node.js ecosystem

 ## Focusing on Useful Output